Stage 2B Draft Environmental Impact Statement

 The draft EIS examines the project's potential environmental, social and economic impacts, and suggests ways to manage or mitigate them.
 It includes the ACT Government's preferred alignment option, State Circle East, and an alternative alignment option through the National Triangle and Barton.

-An EIS assesses the environmental, social and economic impacts a project may have on its surroundings.
+An EIS assesses the environmental, social and economic impacts a project may have on its surroundings and suggests ways to manage them.
 An EIS:

 details the features of the project and describes how it would be built and operated